dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 tends to be quick and dirty as new things get added because the author wanted to use them ASAP while cooking his dinner.

+It is currently not recommended for non-technical users; basic familiarity with Django is useful.

 Use Cases
 =========